-Nowadays distributing software has become very easy.
-Many platforms allows an easy access to software and documentations.
-Some examples are: github, bitbucket, gitlab, sourceforge, google drive, dropbox, etc. Before sharing the code any researcher shall verify that the software license is correctly included in the software documentation for compiled code or in the right repository for source code.
+Nowadays distributing software has become quite easy.
+Many platforms allow an easy access to software and documentations.
+Some examples are: github, bitbucket, gitlab, sourceforge, Google drive, Dropbox, etc. Before sharing the code any researcher shall verify that the software license is correctly included in the software documentation for compiled code or in the right repository for source code.

 Software distributed under open source licences or compiled programs for general use (private or commercial) can be easily distributed via laboratory website or any of the platforms conceived for such purpose.

 In the case of academic distribution TTO recommends the following approaches.

 - Limited distribution: In case software will be distributed to a few numbers of institutions license should be sent to each academic partner for signature before sharing the code.